tektutor/openshift-aug-2025/Day2/README.md

   - AKS - Azure Kubernetes Service from Azure ( you get support for this from Microsoft )
   - GKE - you get support this from Google
 - installation is time consuming, not easy
+- application can only be deploy if you have a container image
 </pre>

 ## Info - Red Hat Openshift Overview